 Costs included those of treatment, management of diabetes in the absence of the complications of interest, and the costs of initial treatment and subsequent management of diabetes-related complications.
 All costs were estimated in 2013 US dollars; we adjusted these when necessary using the medical care component of the U.S. Consumer Price Index (U.S. Bureau of Labor Statistics, 2014).
 Treatment costs were estimated based on average wholesale prices (Redbook, 2014) as well as from a recent cost-effectiveness analysis that included median generic and branded prices for certain medications (Zhang, 2014).
+While we recognize that average wholesale prices may not be reflective of prices that Medicaid pays for medications, we do address this in sensitivity analyses by using the statutory rebate amount (23.1%) that all Medicaid programs receive for branded "innovator" drugs, as described on page 78.

 We assumed daily dosing of NPH or insulin analog therapy at 0.3 units per kg of body weight, consistent with recommended dosing levels for add-on therapy.
 We also assumed an annual cost of diabetes management in the absence of complications of \$1,000 for office visits, HbA1c and other laboratory testing, eye exams, and other resources.
 Complication costs were estimated from multiple sources, the most prominent of which involved use of the CDC simulation model to estimate event-based and subsequent management costs for ischemic heart disease, MI, stroke, amputation, blindness, and renal failure (Zhuo, 2013).
 In the absence of data, we assumed that follow-on costs post-amputation would be approximately half of those post-stroke (\$10,000 per year).
 Costs of initial and subsequent management of CHF were obtained from a population-based simulation (Heidenreich, 2013) and hospital database analysis (Pfuntner, 2013).